Your new career as a registered nurse IS possible

 - Program pathway to continue to advance your education and nursing career

 Take your nursing career to the next level with a BSN degree.
-Herzing’s RN to BSN program is designed for practicing, licensed RNs and offers advanced and immediately relevant training for you to apply in your current role as a registered nurse.
+Herzing’s RN to BSN online program is designed for practicing, licensed RNs and offers advanced and immediately relevant training for you to apply in your current role as a registered nurse.

 - Magnet-based curriculum